 There are more reasons to have some forex exposure beyond currency diversiﬁcation - or as much of your assets (investments or savings) to be denominated into currencies that are more likely to hold their real value or appreciate in the long run and lift your portfolio along with them.

 Once you do your homework, you’ll realize that the currency market is arguably among the most rewarding asset classes for traders and investors.
-Forex trading offers the potential for better risk-adjusted returns IF you know how to exploit it.
+Forex trading in Kenya offers the potential for better risk-adjusted returns IF you know how to exploit it.
 The availability of leverage in forex magnify gains and losses, creates an unmatched proﬁt potential for those with limited trading capital IF (big IF here) they learn how to control the downside risk.

 Just as it’s easier to row with the current than against it, it’s easier to proﬁt by trading in the direction of an established market trend.
 Unlike with stocks (and other ﬁnancial markets), in forex, it’s as easy to proﬁt from falling markets as from rising ones.
 This is a huge advantage of the forex market.
 During a downtrend, when prices are falling, it’s easier to proﬁt by trading with that downtrend, selling a currency, or more precisely, a currency pair (they always trade in pairs).